Cockspur Island: History

 The founder of Methodism, John Wesley landed at the island on February 6, 1736, and a monument marks the spot where Wesley conducted a service of thanksgiving.

+Cockspur was the rendezvous for ships in the fledgling American Navy moored at Charles Town in March 1776 who hoped to intercept and capture British merchant ships going from Jamaica to England as reported by Governor Thomas Hutchinson.

 During the American Civil War, the Battle of Fort Pulaski was fought on the island, in which the United States Army captured the fort from the Confederate States Army on April 11, 1862.
 Confederate soldiers were imprisoned in the fort.
-During the Spanish–American War, a coastal artillery battery, Battery Hambright, was built on the island; it was reactivated during World War I and World War II.The Emancipation Proclamation, issued on January 1.
+During the Spanish–American War, a coastal artillery battery, Battery Hambright, was built on the island; it was reactivated during World War I and World War II.
+The Emancipation Proclamation, issued on January 1.
 1863, established that all enslaved people in Conferderate states in rebellion against the Union"shall be then, thenceforward, and forever free."
 But for many enslaved people, emancipation took longer to take effect.
 There is a photo of enslaved people outside their quarters on a plantation on Cockspur Island, Georgia, circa 1863.